lcy0604/CTRNet/README.md

 This repository is the implementation of "Don't Forget Me: Accurate Background Recovery for Text Removal via Modeling Local-Global Context".

-Now only the inference codes are available.
-We will further test our codes and complete them soon.
+The inference codes are available.
+We will further test our codes and provide our model weights soon.
 For any questions, please email to me.
 Thank you for your interest.

 ## Environment
 My environment can be refered as follows: